V-MalM/Web-Design-Challenge/README.md

 Created a visualization dashboard website using visualizations by plotting [weather data](WebVisualizations/Resources/cities.csv).

 In building this dashboard, Created individual pages for each plot and a means by which we can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
+This website has 7 pages
  * The site has a landing page
  * A page where we can see a comparison of all of the plots
- * A page displayimg each plot and related analysis
  * A page to view the data used to build the plots displayed on the website
+ * 4 pages displayimg each plot and related analysis
+  * Button trigger modal to open Linear Regression Model for each visualization.

 ### Website pages